FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Introduction

-We aim to design a complete FL copyright protection framework that can furnish both ownership verification and traceability for the FL model.
+We aim to design an FL copyright protection framework that can furnish both ownership verification and traceability for the FL model.
 In this paper, we present FedTracker, the first FL model protection framework that offers both.
-The illustration of the problem and our framework is shown in Figure \ref{fig:problem}.
+The illustration of the problem and our framework is shown in Fig. \ref{fig:problem}.
 Specifically, we design a bi-level protection scheme that enables ownership verification and traceability respectively.
 On one level, FedTracker embeds a global watermark into the aggregated global model in each iteration.
 While the copyright infringement occurs, the FL group can extract the watermark and verify the ownership.
-On the other level, before distributing the model in each iteration, the server insert a unique local fingerprint for each client to identify each model.
-The model leaker can be traced by disclose the identification inside the model.
+On the other level, before distributing the model in each iteration, the server inserts a unique local fingerprint for each Client to identify each model.
+The model leaker can be traced by disclosing the identification inside the model.

-However, the challenges of applying such framework are two-fold: \begin{itemize} \item It is challenging to preserve the utility of the model in condition of a lack of natural data.
-Since the server is assumed to have no access to the training data, the server should embed the watermark which is out of distribution of natural data.
-This can compromise the model's utility. \item It is challenging to guarantee the discrimination of different models.
-Since we need to embed and compare multiple different fingerprints, it puts a higher requirement on the identifiability and robustness of fingerprints and the model leaker. \end{itemize}
+However, there are two main challenges associated with implementing such a framework: \begin{itemize} \item It is challenging to preserve the utility of the model in the condition of a lack of natural data.
+Since the server is assumed to have no access to the training data, the server needs to embed the watermark trigger set which is out of distribution of natural data.
+This may significantly compromise the model's utility. \item It is challenging to guarantee the discrimination of different models.
+Since we need to embed and compare multiple different fingerprints from different Clients, it puts a higher requirement on the identifiability and robustness of the Clients' fingerprints. \end{itemize}

-To tackle the challenges mentioned above, first we propose a watermark embedding algorithm based on Continual Learning (CL)~\cite{kirkpatrick2017overcoming} to improve the utility of the watermarked model.
-We regard the primitive task of FL and the watermark embedding task as learning data from different domains and the utility drop is attributed to the catastrophic forgetting while learning a different task.
-We get the inspiration from the Gradient Episodic Memory (GEM)~\cite{lopez-pazGradientEpisodicMemory2017} and design a CL-based embedding algorithm for the FL scenario.
+To tackle the challenges mentioned above, first, we propose a watermark embedding algorithm based on Continual Learning (CL)~\cite{kirkpatrick2017overcoming} to improve the utility of the watermarked model.
+We regard the primitive task of FL and the watermark embedding task as learning data from different domains.
+The utility drop can be attributed to catastrophic forgetting~\cite{kirkpatrick2017overcoming} while learning a different task.
+Inspired by the Gradient Episodic Memory (GEM)~\cite{lopez-pazGradientEpisodicMemory2017}, we design a CL-based embedding algorithm for the FL scenario and thereby, the utility can be better preserved during watermark embedding.
 We introduce our CL-based watermark embedding algorithm in Section \ref{sec:embed}.